 |What operating systems do replicated machines need?||Azure VM requirementss

 VMware VM requirements

 For Hyper-V VMs, any guest OS supported by Azure and Hyper-V is supported.

-- Site Recovery can be deployed in both the newer Azure portal, and in the Azure classic portal.
+- Site Recovery can be deployed in the Azure portal.

-- In the Azure classic portal, you can support Site Recovery with the classic services management model.
+- In the Azure classic portal, you can manage Site Recovery with the classic services management model.

 - The classic portal should only be used to maintain existing Site Recovery deployments.
 You can't create new vaults in the classic portal.